bradybeck/random_users/README.md

 # Random Users [![Build Status](https://travis-ci.org/bradybeck/random_users.svg?branch=master)](https://travis-ci.org/bradybeck/random_users)

-Just a static list of Random Users to be used for for all things.
+Just a static list of Random Users to be used for for all things pulled from `https://randomuser.me/`.

 ## Usage